afids/afids-data/README.md

 3) Clone our superdataset (afids-data) on your machine `datalad install -r https://github.com/afids/afids-data.git` run this where you want the data to live

+4) Navigate to the cloned directory `cd afids-data`

 4) fill in cloned dataset content
-`datalad get -r .` run this from the parent afids-data directory to install all the data we release here.
+`datalad get -r .` run this to install all the data we release.
 Users will be asked to input username credentials or indicate they have accepted the DUA before this stage runs.
-Note: to download a specific dataset or image, simply run the same command at the level of that dataset or image.
+Note: to download a specific dataset or image, simply run the same command in this step at the level of that dataset or image.

+Feel free to consult the DataLad handbook for more information about working with DataLad: https://handbook.datalad.org/en/latest/

 ## An important note on data imaging data license: